Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 (cm:title:term3 OR cm:name:term3 OR cm:description:term3 OR cm:content:term3)
 ```

-> **Note:** This means that a full query in AND matches documents that contains all the terms in the query, in any of the fields involved.
+This means that a full query in AND matches documents that contains all the terms in the query, in any of the fields involved.

 ### DataType

-This query is executed when the field name corresponds to a datatype definition using its prefixed or fully qualified form, for example `d:text, {http://www.alfresco.org/model/dictionary/1.0}text)`.
+This query is executed when the field name corresponds to a datatype definition using its prefixed or fully qualified form, for example @martin is the comma needed? `d:text, {http://www.alfresco.org/model/dictionary/1.0}text)`.

 The query produced is a boolean query which includes an optional clause for each property associated to the input datatype definition.